Late middle ages

 29 €

-• Jakoba jug from the late middle ages cathe condition of the jug is in my opinion good, assessed on the basis of the attached pictures read morethe jug comes from my collectioncatawiki’s goal is to make special objects universally availableplease click on "respond to advert" (orange button) to get redirected to the catawiki websiteare you interested in this item? this item is up for auction at catawikiour weekly auctions feature thousands of unusual, rare, and exceptional objects you won’t find in just any storefrom siegburg in germany so-called rhineland stoneware in good condition with no cracking or chipping
+• Jakoba jug from the late middle ages cathe condition of the jug is in my opinion good, assessed on the basis of the attached pictures read moreour weekly auctions feature thousands of unusual, rare, and exceptional objects you won’t find in just any storeplease click on "respond to advert" (orange button) to get redirected to the catawiki websiteare you interested in this item? this item is up for auction at catawikithe jug comes from my collectioncatawiki’s goal is to make special objects universally availablefrom siegburg in germany so-called rhineland stoneware in good condition with no cracking or chipping

 32 €

-• Oxfam bookshop hexham these essays in honour of david smith include the following: 'records and archive publications by the bristol and gloucestershire archaeological society', gerard leighton 'women land-owners in medieval gloucestershire as seen in fett of fines', christopher elrington 'northleach: new light on the making of a gloucestershire town', nicholas herbert 'the pleas of st kyneburgh: gloucester v llanthony priory, ', john rhodes 'tenants of the lordship of berkeley in the late middle ages', bridget wells-furby 'landscape and society at bibury, gloucestershire to ', christopher dyer 'st james's priory & parish, bristol', david walker 'cheltenham manorial court ', jill barlow 'isaac taylor's map of gloucestershire ', brian smith 'land-owners and merchants: eighteenth-century enterprises and commerical ventures', jospeh bettey 'the portwall lane glassworks: history and archaeology', reg jackson 'gloucestershire spas', david aldred 'st michael's church, gloucestershire: a reconsideration of the excavations of ', carolyn heighway and john rhodes 'frederick lygon, 6th earl beauchamp: victorian landowner and patron in gloucestershire', john jurica 'gloucester cathedral in , the first ever quinquennial', carolyn heighway 'early allotments in gloucestershire', john loosley 'the life & times of the revd thomas conolly cowan ()', martin crossley evans 'the library of the university of bristol ', nicholas lee this hardback first edition is in a very good, used condition overallthe text block is illustrated with diagrams and pictures and appears to be clean and free from annotationssee oxfam website for delivery information read moreit is complete with its dustjacket which is a little bumped on the cornersthe red cloth boards are gilt-stamped on the spinethey are also in a good condition, if a little bumped at the top and foot of the spine
+• Oxfam bookshop hexham these essays in honour of david smith include the following: 'records and archive publications by the bristol and gloucestershire archaeological society', gerard leighton 'women land-owners in medieval gloucestershire as seen in fett of fines', christopher elrington 'northleach: new light on the making of a gloucestershire town', nicholas herbert 'the pleas of st kyneburgh: gloucester v llanthony priory, ', john rhodes 'tenants of the lordship of berkeley in the late middle ages', bridget wells-furby 'landscape and society at bibury, gloucestershire to ', christopher dyer 'st james's priory & parish, bristol', david walker 'cheltenham manorial court ', jill barlow 'isaac taylor's map of gloucestershire ', brian smith 'land-owners and merchants: eighteenth-century enterprises and commerical ventures', jospeh bettey 'the portwall lane glassworks: history and archaeology', reg jackson 'gloucestershire spas', david aldred 'st michael's church, gloucestershire: a reconsideration of the excavations of ', carolyn heighway and john rhodes 'frederick lygon, 6th earl beauchamp: victorian landowner and patron in gloucestershire', john jurica 'gloucester cathedral in , the first ever quinquennial', carolyn heighway 'early allotments in gloucestershire', john loosley 'the life & times of the revd thomas conolly cowan ()', martin crossley evans 'the library of the university of bristol ', nicholas lee this hardback first edition is in a very good, used condition overallit is complete with its dustjacket which is a little bumped on the cornersthe text block is illustrated with diagrams and pictures and appears to be clean and free from annotationssee oxfam website for delivery information read morethe red cloth boards are gilt-stamped on the spinethey are also in a good condition, if a little bumped at the top and foot of the spine

 9 €

-• Oxfam bookshop tavistock sir john hawkwood was the english soldier of fortune who commanded the florentine army at the age of 70 and earned a formidable reputation as one of the foremost mercenaries of the late middle agesbook is in excellent condition, clean and unmarkedsee oxfam website for delivery information read more
+• Oxfam bookshop tavistock sir john hawkwood was the english soldier of fortune who commanded the florentine army at the age of 70 and earned a formidable reputation as one of the foremost mercenaries of the late middle agessee oxfam website for delivery information read morebook is in excellent condition, clean and unmarked

 5 €

-• Oxfam books & music beaconsfield depicting the lives of the saints in an array of both factual and fictional stories, the golden legend was perhaps the most widely read book, after the bible, during the late middle agesin his new translation, the first in modern english of the complete text from the graesse edition, william granger ryan captures the immediacy of this rich, image-filled work, and offers an important guide for readers interested in medieval art and literature and in popular religious culture more generallysee oxfam website for delivery information read morethe book is in good condition with only a little shelfwear, sound binding and unmarked pages fourth printing and first paperback printing
+• Oxfam books & music beaconsfield depicting the lives of the saints in an array of both factual and fictional stories, the golden legend was perhaps the most widely read book, after the bible, during the late middle agesin his new translation, the first in modern english of the complete text from the graesse edition, william granger ryan captures the immediacy of this rich, image-filled work, and offers an important guide for readers interested in medieval art and literature and in popular religious culture more generallysee oxfam website for delivery information read more fourth printing and first paperback printingthe book is in good condition with only a little shelfwear, sound binding and unmarked pages

 12 €

-• Oxfam bookshop aberystwyth the golden legend was the most widely read book, after the bible, during the late middle agessee oxfam website for delivery information read moresome preposterous, some profound and some shockingit depicts the lives of saints in an array of both factual and fictional storiesit was compiled around by jacobus de voragine, a scholarly friar and eventual archbishop of genoa
+• Oxfam bookshop aberystwyth the golden legend was the most widely read book, after the bible, during the late middle agesit depicts the lives of saints in an array of both factual and fictional storiessee oxfam website for delivery information read moreit was compiled around by jacobus de voragine, a scholarly friar and eventual archbishop of genoasome preposterous, some profound and some shocking

 15 €

-• Oxfam bookshop altrincham hardback with dust jacketsee oxfam website for delivery information read morevery good condition
+• See oxfam website for delivery information read morevery good conditionoxfam bookshop altrincham hardback with dust jacket

 9 €

-• 4 comic series set in the early to late middle ageseverything first edition, only part 1 of vascoall complete series except for vascocatawiki’s goal is to make special objects universally availableplease click on "respond to advert" (orange button) to get redirected to the catawiki websiteare you interested in this item? this item is up for auction at catawikiour weekly auctions feature thousands of unusual, rare, and exceptional objects you won’t find in just any store
+• 4 comic series set in the early to late middle agesall complete series except for vascoour weekly auctions feature thousands of unusual, rare, and exceptional objects you won’t find in just any storeplease click on "respond to advert" (orange button) to get redirected to the catawiki websiteare you interested in this item? this item is up for auction at catawikicatawiki’s goal is to make special objects universally availableeverything first edition, only part 1 of vasco

 50 €

-• Wickham offers both a new conception of europe's medieval period and a provocative revision of exactly how and why the middle ages matter tracking the entire sweep of the middle ages across europe, wickham focuses on important changes century by century, including such pivotal crises and moments as the fall of the western roman empire, charlemagne's reforms, the feudal revolution, the challenge of heresy, the destruction of the byzantine empire, the rebuilding of late medieval states, and the appalling devastation of the black deathoxfam books & music beaconsfield a spirited and thought-provoking history of the vast changes that transformed europe during the -year span of the middle ages the millennium between the breakup of the western roman empire and the reformation was a long and hugely transformative period-one not easily chronicled within the scope of a few hundred pagesyet distinguished historian chris wickham has taken up the challenge in this landmark book, and he succeeds in producing the most riveting account of medieval europe in a generationsee oxfam website for delivery information read morevery good condition with unclipped dustjacket, sound binding and clean pageshe provides illuminating vignettes that underscore how shifting social, economic, and political circumstances affected individual lives and international events
+• Wickham offers both a new conception of europe's medieval period and a provocative revision of exactly how and why the middle ages matter tracking the entire sweep of the middle ages across europe, wickham focuses on important changes century by century, including such pivotal crises and moments as the fall of the western roman empire, charlemagne's reforms, the feudal revolution, the challenge of heresy, the destruction of the byzantine empire, the rebuilding of late medieval states, and the appalling devastation of the black deathoxfam books & music beaconsfield a spirited and thought-provoking history of the vast changes that transformed europe during the -year span of the middle ages the millennium between the breakup of the western roman empire and the reformation was a long and hugely transformative period-one not easily chronicled within the scope of a few hundred pagesvery good condition with unclipped dustjacket, sound binding and clean pagessee oxfam website for delivery information read morehe provides illuminating vignettes that underscore how shifting social, economic, and political circumstances affected individual lives and international eventsyet distinguished historian chris wickham has taken up the challenge in this landmark book, and he succeeds in producing the most riveting account of medieval europe in a generation

 15 €

-• This comprehensive and engaging history of switzerland traces the historical and cultural development of this fascinating but neglected european country from the end of the dark ages up to the presentthe authors focus on the initial confederacy of the middle ages; the religious divisions which threatened it after and its surprising survival amongst europe's monarchies; the turmoil following the french revolution and conquest, which continued until the federal constitution of ; the testing of the swiss nation through the late nineteenth century and then two world wars and the depression of the s; and the unparalleled economic and social growth and political success of the post-war erasee oxfam website for delivery information read moreoxfam bookshop newark despite its position at the heart of europe and its quintessentially european nature, switzerland's history is often overlooked within the english-speaking worldthe book concludes with a discussion of the contemporary challenges, often shared with neighbours, that shape the country today
+• This comprehensive and engaging history of switzerland traces the historical and cultural development of this fascinating but neglected european country from the end of the dark ages up to the presentthe authors focus on the initial confederacy of the middle ages; the religious divisions which threatened it after and its surprising survival amongst europe's monarchies; the turmoil following the french revolution and conquest, which continued until the federal constitution of ; the testing of the swiss nation through the late nineteenth century and then two world wars and the depression of the s; and the unparalleled economic and social growth and political success of the post-war eraoxfam bookshop newark despite its position at the heart of europe and its quintessentially european nature, switzerland's history is often overlooked within the english-speaking worldsee oxfam website for delivery information read morethe book concludes with a discussion of the contemporary challenges, often shared with neighbours, that shape the country today

 15 €

-• With a middle eastern inscription on bottomlikely made in the middle east between the late 19th and the very early 20th centuriestracked shipping with insurancesilver tested with positive result: it’s made of solid silver and is not a silver plated itemwithout hallmarksin good overall condition; the main body shows some small dents, that cannot be photographedcatawiki’s goal is to make special objects universally availableplease click on "respond to advert" (orange button) to get redirected to the catawiki websiteare you interested in this item? this item is up for auction at catawikiour weekly auctions feature thousands of unusual, rare, and exceptional objects you won’t find in just any storerare unusual vase, likely an old censer, in solid silveroverall weight: 547 grams
+• With a middle eastern inscription on bottomlikely made in the middle east between the late 19th and the very early 20th centurieswithout hallmarksour weekly auctions feature thousands of unusual, rare, and exceptional objects you won’t find in just any storetracked shipping with insuranceplease click on "respond to advert" (orange button) to get redirected to the catawiki websiteare you interested in this item? this item is up for auction at catawikicatawiki’s goal is to make special objects universally availablerare unusual vase, likely an old censer, in solid silverin good overall condition; the main body shows some small dents, that cannot be photographedoverall weight: 547 gramssilver tested with positive result: it’s made of solid silver and is not a silver plated item

 369 €

-• Running from the middle ages to the heart of the contemporary worldattilia dorigato study focuses with particular attention on the master glass-makers of the late part of the twentieth centurythis up-to-date survey draws on an extraordinary range of photographs, some of them being published for the first time, and constitutes a fundamental work for anyone who wishes to understand the history of glassoxfam books & music belper book has some shelf wear but in otherwise good conditionsee oxfam website for delivery information read morethe volume is completed with a comprehensive glossary which provides an essential key to the professional language of glass-making on murano, explaining such local terms as murrine, vetro ghiaccio or vetro pulegosospecial illustrated appendices are included to reveal the techniques and secrets of this fascinating craft; what tools the master glassblowers use; what goes into making specific glass pastes (with such exotic names as lattimo, calcedonio and avventurina); what is involved in the various procedures for working and finishing glass that have been invented and developed in murano itself
+• Running from the middle ages to the heart of the contemporary worldattilia dorigato study focuses with particular attention on the master glass-makers of the late part of the twentieth centurysee oxfam website for delivery information read moreoxfam books & music belper book has some shelf wear but in otherwise good conditionspecial illustrated appendices are included to reveal the techniques and secrets of this fascinating craft; what tools the master glassblowers use; what goes into making specific glass pastes (with such exotic names as lattimo, calcedonio and avventurina); what is involved in the various procedures for working and finishing glass that have been invented and developed in murano itselfthe volume is completed with a comprehensive glossary which provides an essential key to the professional language of glass-making on murano, explaining such local terms as murrine, vetro ghiaccio or vetro pulegosothis up-to-date survey draws on an extraordinary range of photographs, some of them being published for the first time, and constitutes a fundamental work for anyone who wishes to understand the history of glass

 79 €

-• Harvey superbly reproduced, colorful maps accompany harvey's (medieval history, durham university, england) account of mapmaking from the early middle ages to the first printings in the late 15th centuryjacket is slight worn on edgeshe discusses their theoretical backgrounds, artistic and technical achievements, and purposessee oxfam website for delivery information read moreoxfam bookshop hampstead medieval maps by philip d good condition
+• Harvey superbly reproduced, colorful maps accompany harvey's (medieval history, durham university, england) account of mapmaking from the early middle ages to the first printings in the late 15th centuryhe discusses their theoretical backgrounds, artistic and technical achievements, and purposesoxfam bookshop hampstead medieval maps by philip dsee oxfam website for delivery information read morejacket is slight worn on edges good condition

 25 €

-• Oxfam bookshop st albans the middle ages represented a flowering of spirituality and culture which, in europe, has not been equalled sincea wide-ranging introduction considers the enduring fascination with the middle ages - evident today in new age philosophies - and is followed by discussion of the cult of relics and the growth of pilgrimage which led to the building of magnificent churches throughout europesee oxfam website for delivery information read morethe author then considers challenges to the established church, and also recounts the tale of dante and of his work, "the divine comedy" - an epic of space travel which is in many ways a summary of late-medieval thinkingthis book examines some of the great writers and thinkers of the period and the events in which they took part
+• Oxfam bookshop st albans the middle ages represented a flowering of spirituality and culture which, in europe, has not been equalled sincea wide-ranging introduction considers the enduring fascination with the middle ages - evident today in new age philosophies - and is followed by discussion of the cult of relics and the growth of pilgrimage which led to the building of magnificent churches throughout europethe author then considers challenges to the established church, and also recounts the tale of dante and of his work, "the divine comedy" - an epic of space travel which is in many ways a summary of late-medieval thinkingsee oxfam website for delivery information read morethis book examines some of the great writers and thinkers of the period and the events in which they took part

 3 €